phamthuhuong91/LearningMarkdown/102/lab8.md

 # How many times will a while loop execute?

-unknown.
-The while loop executes its statement as long as a specificed condition eveluates to true.A for
+Unknown.
+The while loop executes its statement as long as a specificed condition eveluates to true.